molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Duck typing

-As a weakly typed language, JavaScript performs implicit type conversion so programmers don’t need to think too much about types.
+As a weakly typed language, JavaScript performs implicit type conversion so developers do not need to think too much about types.
 The concept behind this <dfn>duck typing</dfn>: “If it walks like a duck and quacks like a duck, it is a duck.”

 `typeof` and `instanceof` check what a value *is*.
 As we have seen, both operators have serious limitations.